elisabettadecao/elisabettadecao.github.io/research/index.md

 * Daniel Brown and Elisabetta De Cao ["The Impact of Unemployment on Child Maltreatment in the United States"](https://www.iser.essex.ac.uk/research/publications/working-papers/iser/2018-04).
 February 2018. **ISER Working Paper Series, No. 2018-04**.
 Media coverage: [ITV](http://www.itv.com/news/meridian/update/2017-11-03/oxford-university-finds-unemployment-a-factor-of-child-neglect/), [International Business Times](http://www.ibtimes.co.uk/there-direct-link-between-rises-child-abuse-mass-unemployment-1645687), [Oxford University News](http://www.ox.ac.uk/news/2017-11-02-child-neglect-linked-parental-unemployment). _Under review_

 ## Selected work in progress
-* "Is health of English babies worse in recession?" with Barry McCormick and Catia Nicodemo.
+* "Do recessions worsen babies’ health?
+A tale of siblings, maternal behaviour and selection." with Barry McCormick and Catia Nicodemo.
 Media coverage: [RES 2018](http://www.res.org.uk/details/mediabrief/10921615/RECESSIONS-HARM-HEALTH-OF-NEWBORNS-Evidence-from-England.html). _In preparation for submission_
 * "Measuring gender attitudes using a list experiment in Bangladesh" with Niaz Asadullah, Fathema Zahura Khatun, and Zahra Siddique. _In preparation for submission_
 * "The effect of an earthquake on health and cognitive outcomes later in life" with Giacomo Gabbuti and Franco Peracchi. _Work in progress_